What's New? Custom Calculators

 However, knowing where to begin can be difficult, which is why we have put this post together.
-If you’re still struggling by the end of it, you may want to consider hiring a GDPR consultant who will be able to evaluate your current efforts and put a plan in place to ensure you operate in a compliant manner.
+You may consider hiring a GDPR consultant who can evaluate your current efforts and put a manage your compliance practices.

 Steps to becoming GDPR compliant

 Now that you have an understanding of what GDPR is and why you need to follow it, let’s take a look at some of the steps your business should take to make sure that you are compliant.

 You can also take a look at the features we’ve created at Shout to help bolster your compliance when collecting data.

 Make all of your employees aware of GDPR and the implications of it

 There is only one place to begin, and this is by making sure that your employees know about GDPR and how it pertains to their role within your business.